 This guide will help you find the best Quilt and Doona.
-Buying the perfect quilt is an investment to help you get a the good nights sleep.
-The list we have prepared includes cotton quilts, Australian wool quilts, and microfibre quilts.
+Buying the perfect quilt is an investment to help you get a good nights sleep.
+The list we have prepared includes Australian wool quilts. cotton quilts, and microfibre quilts.

 How do you find the best quilt online?
 You want to review a quilt range which is wide enough for your needs.
 Consider your climate and region.
-For instance, Queenslanders tend to go with bamboo and cottons as they are more breathable.
+For instance, Queenslanders tend to go with bamboo, lighter wool filling and cottons as they are more breathable.
 Melbournians and Tasmanians tend to need heavier wool and down.

 Before you buy we recommend you review our Key considerations.
 Duvet, Doona and Quilt are used interchangeably in Australia.
 We generally refer to them as quilts in this review.

 To help you select the right quilt for you we have listed the best quilts in Australia.

 THE BEST QUILTS IN AUSTRALIA: TOP 9

 #GoKindly Summer Wool Quilt – is an Australian made quilt that is ideal for warmer months and warmer climates all year round.
 It is made from natural wool so it is breathable and helps regulate body temperature and moisture.
 This gives you a comfortable nights sleep.
 300 GSM Pure Wool filling.

 This Quilt is sold here, so we are biased!
 But we think it's the best because it is a quality Quilt and 50% of profits support women experiencing homelessness.